infinum/qa-handbook/Basics/Writing bug reports.md

 In the "Device" field - name those devices on which you managed to reproduce the issue.

-In the "Build" field - name the build on which you managed to repoduce the issue.
+In the "Build" field - name the build on which you managed to reproduce the issue.
 Add the environment when needed.

 > Device: Nexus 5X (Android 7.0), HTC M9 (Android 6.0)
 > Build: 1.1.0-b4422 (Development)